 Haylie McCleney is a professional softball player and from Morris, Alabama.
-Recently, Haylie was named to the Tokyo 2020 Olympic Roster where she will represent Team USA in the 2020 Olympic Games.
-She played four years at the University of Alabama where she was named an All-American four times and a finalist for Collegiate Player of the Year three times.
-Haylie has been selected to the United States National Team for the past seven years where she has won gold medals in World Championships, the Pan American Games, and the World Cup, hoping to finish it off with a gold medal in 2020.
+Recently, Haylie competed in the Tokyo 2020 Olympic Games where she was able to bring home a silver medal as the starting centerfielder for Team USA.
+She played four years at the University of Alabama where she was named an All-American in all four seasons and a finalist for Collegiate Player of the Year in three of those seasons.
+Haylie has been a member of the United States National Team for the past eight years where she has won gold medals in World Championships, the Pan American Games, and the World Cup.
 She was also a standout in the classroom, gaining three Academic All-American honors before graduating Summa Cum Laude with a Bachelor's degree in Human Performance and Exercise Science.
 Upon graduating from Alabama in 2016, Haylie completed a Master's degree in Exercise Physiology from Florida Atlantic University in Boca Raton, Florida in May of 2018.
 She has a passion for being in the weight room and making athletes better both on and off the field.
 She is a member of the National Strength and Conditioning Association and is a Certified Strength and Conditioning Specialist (CSCS).

 7 Time Member of Team USA

 4 Time NFCA All-American

 7 Years of Strength and Conditioning Experience with Elite Athletes

 2016 Lowe's Senior CLASS Award Winner

 2016 NCAA Today's Top 10 Award Winner

 2-Time World Champion and 2021 Olympic Silver Medalist